rolinh/pyuvssim/README.md

 raw YUV videos.
 As the name implies, it is written in `python` and for what it is, it is just slow as hell.
 Seriously.
 This code is just a proof of concept and *shall not been used* to compute SSIM between two videos.
-Its main purpose is only to be read by people interesting to see how SSIM can be computed between two video as `python` is pretty straightforward to read.
+Its main purpose is only to be read by people interested to see how SSIM can be computed between two video as `python` is pretty straightforward to read.

 If you need to compute SSIM between two raw YUV videos, I suggest you have a